 What was the aim of this review?

 Oral health means the condition of the mouth, throat, teeth and gums.
-The aim of this Cochrane Review was to find out if school dental screening improves oral health of children; and if it does, which is the best screening method.
-We found seven relevant studies to answer this question.
-This is an update of the original review, which was first published in December 2017 and first updated in August 2019.
+The aim of this Cochrane Review was to find out if school dental screening improves oral health of children; and if it does, which screening method works best.
+We found eight relevant studies to answer this question.
+This is the second update of a review that was published in December 2017 and first updated in August 2019.

-There is insufficient evidence to draw conclusions about whether there is a role for traditional school dental screening in improving dental attendance.
-School dental screening programmes with personalised referral letters or additional motivation elements probably have the ability to improve dental attendance over the short term (follow-up of three months up to two years).
-Screening based on specific criteria may possibly be better than no screening.
-However, it is not clear if improvement in dental attendance leads to better oral health of children.
-We still need high-quality studies that measure the impact of screening on oral health and are carried out over longer periods of time.
+There is not enough evidence to draw conclusions about whether traditional school dental screening can improve dental attendance (can lead to children visiting the dentist more often).
+Moreover, it is not clear if improvement in dental attendance leads to better oral health.
+We still need high-quality studies that measure the impact of screening on oral health over longer periods of time.

 Oral diseases, especially tooth decay (called 'dental caries' by dentists), affect children worldwide.
-If unchecked, oral health can deteriorate progressively and adversely impact children's general well-being.
-It also has a financial bearing at family and community levels.
+If untreated, oral health can deteriorate and negatively impact children's general well-being.
+It also has a financial cost for families and society as a whole.

-School dental screening is a public health measure wherein oral examination of children is carried out in the school setting followed by informing parents about the oral condition and treatment needs of their child.
+School dental screening involves a dental professional examining children's mouths and teeth at school and letting parents know about their child's oral condition and treatment needs.
 It aims to identify oral health concerns at an early stage and prompt parents to seek treatment where required.
-Whether this actually improves children's oral health is the concern of this review.
+Whether this actually improves children's oral health is the question we wanted to answer in this review.

-What are the main results of this review?
+What were the main results of this review?

-All the seven studies followed up children for three to eight months after they received screening.
-We therefore do not know if benefits of screening lasted over time.
+The eight studies followed up children for 3 to 11 months after they received screening.
+Therefore, we do not know the effects of screening over a longer period of time.

 How up to date is the review?

-We found low-certainty evidence to conclude that personalised or specific referral letters may improve dental attendance when compared to non-specific counterparts.
-We also found low-certainty evidence that screening supplemented with motivation (oral health education and offer of free treatment) may improve dental attendance in comparison to screening alone.
-For children requiring treatment, we found very-low certainty evidence that was inconclusive regarding whether or not a referral letter based on the 'common-sense model of self-regulation' was better than a standard referral letter (very low-certainty evidence) or whether specific referral to a dental treatment facility is better than a generic advice letter to visit the dentist (very low-certainty evidence).
+For children requiring treatment, personalised or specific referral letters may improve dental attendance when compared to non-specific referral letters (very low-certainty evidence).
+Screening supplemented with motivation (oral health education and offer of free treatment) may improve dental attendance in comparison to screening alone (very low-certainty evidence).
+We are uncertain whether a referral letter based on the 'common-sense model of self-regulation' is better than a standard referral letter (very low-certainty evidence) or whether specific referral to a dental treatment facility is better than a generic advice letter to visit the dentist (very low-certainty evidence).

-School dental screening refers to visual inspection of children’s oral cavity in a school setting followed by making parents aware of their child's current oral health status and treatment needs.
-Screening at school intends to identify children at an earlier stage than symptomatic disease presentation, hence prompting preventive and therapeutic oral health care for the children.
-This review evaluates the effectiveness of school dental screening in improving oral health status.
-It is an update of the original review, which was first published in December 2017 and first updated in August 2019.
+In school dental screening, a dental health professional visually inspects children’s oral cavities in a school setting and provides information for parents on their child's current oral health status and treatment needs.
+Screening at school aims to identify potential problems before symptomatic disease presentation, hence prompting preventive and therapeutic oral health care for the children.
+This review evaluates the effectiveness of school dental screening for improving oral health status.
+It is the second update of a review originally published in December 2017 and first updated in August 2019.

 To assess the effectiveness of school dental screening programmes on overall oral health status and use of dental services.

-We included randomised controlled trials (RCTs) (cluster or parallel) that evaluated school dental screening compared with no intervention or with one type of screening compared with another.
+We included randomised controlled trials (RCTs; cluster- or individually randomised) that evaluated school dental screening compared with no intervention, or that compared two different types of screening.

 We used standard methodological procedures expected by Cochrane.

 The previous version of this review included seven RCTs, and our updated search identified one additional trial.
-Therefore, this update included eight trials (six cluster-RCTs) with 20,192 children who were 4 to 15 years.
-Four trials were conducted in the UK, two were based in India and one in the USA.
-We assessed two trials to be at low risk of bias, two trials to be at high risk of bias and three trials to be at unclear risk of bias.
+Therefore, this update included eight trials (six cluster-RCTs) with 21,290 children aged 4 to 15 years.
+Four trials were conducted in the UK, two in India, one in the USA and one in Saudi Arabia.
+We rated two trials at low risk of bias, three at high risk of bias and three at unclear risk of bias.

-None of the trials had long-term follow-up to ascertain the lasting effects of school dental screening.
+No trials had long-term follow-up to ascertain the lasting effects of school dental screening.
 The trials assessed outcomes at 3 to 11 months of follow-up.

-None of the trials reported the proportion of children with treated or untreated oral diseases other than caries.
+No trials reported the proportion of children with treated or untreated oral diseases other than caries.
 Neither did they report on cost-effectiveness or adverse events.

 Four trials evaluated traditional screening versus no screening.
 We performed a meta-analysis for the outcome 'dental attendance' and found an inconclusive result with high heterogeneity.
-The heterogeneity was found to be, in part, due to study design (three cluster-RCTs and one individually randomised trial).
-Due to this inconsistency, and unclear risk of bias, we downgraded the evidence to 'very low certainty' and are unable to draw conclusions about this comparison.
+The heterogeneity was partly due to study design (three cluster-RCTs and one individually randomised trial).
+Due to this inconsistency, and unclear risk of bias, we downgraded the evidence to very low certainty, and we are unable to draw conclusions about this comparison.

-Two cluster-RCTs (both four-arm trials) evaluated criteria-based screening versus no screening and showed a pooled effect estimate of RR 1.07 (95% CI 0.99 to 1.16), suggesting a possible benefit for screening (low-certainty evidence).
-There was no evidence of a difference when criteria-based screening was compared to traditional screening (RR 1.01, 95% CI 0.94 to 1.08) (very low-certainty evidence).
+Two cluster-RCTs (both four-arm trials) evaluated criteria-based screening versus no screening, suggesting a possible small benefit (pooled risk ratio (RR) 1.07, 95% confidence interval (CI) 0.99 to 1.16; low-certainty evidence).
+There was no evidence of a difference when comparing criteria-based screening to traditional screening (RR 1.01, 95% CI 0.94 to 1.08; very low-certainty evidence).

-In one trial, a specific (personalised) referral letter was compared to a non-specific one.
-Results favoured the specific referral letter with an effect estimate of RR 1.39 (95% CI 1.09 to 1.77) for attendance at general dentist services and effect estimate of RR 1.90 (95% CI 1.18 to 3.06) for attendance at specialist orthodontist services (low-certainty evidence).
+One trial compared a specific (personalised) referral letter to a non-specific letter.
+Results favoured the specific referral letter for increasing attendance at general dentist services (RR 1.39, 95% CI 1.09 to 1.77; very low-certainty evidence) and attendance at specialist orthodontist services (RR 1.90, 95% CI 1.18 to 3.06; very low-certainty evidence).

 One trial compared screening supplemented with motivation to screening alone.
-Dental attendance was more likely after screening supplemented with motivation, with an effect estimate of RR 3.08 (95% CI 2.57 to 3.71) (low-certainty evidence).
+Dental attendance was more likely after screening supplemented with motivation (RR 3.08, 95% CI 2.57 to 3.71; very low-certainty evidence).